Family of toddler killed in Richmond asks for prayers

 Minor said those tips, however seemingly insignificant, can make a difference.

-"If you see something then you need to say something, you’ve got to say something," Minor said.
+"If you see something, then you need to say something -- you’ve got to say something," Minor pleaded.
 "RVA, we must do better.
 Put the guns down people.
 It's getting to the point where it's absolutely ridiculous."

 If you have information that could help detectives, call Major Crimes Detective J. Fultz at 804-646-3929, Crime Stoppers at 804-780-1000 or submit a tip online at http://www.7801000.com.
 The P3 Tips Crime Stoppers app for smart phones may also be used.
 All three Crime Stoppers methods of contact are anonymous.